DeGefen/BigData/content/Questions/Questions.md

 - C) Requires predefined schema
 - D) Only for business analysts
 ?
-- Amswer: B) Allows flexible data access
+- Answer: B) Allows flexible data access
 Explanation: Data lakes are ideal for ML pipelines because they store raw data and allow flexible access.
 See: [[Data Lake]]

 Question: Which of the following is a feature of Spark's RDDs?